LiamPattinson/arma_numpy/README.md

 a Numpy array to a suitable format before passing to a C++ function, this will be performed quietly behind-the-scenes.

-Some cases exist where it is not generally possible to safely convert a Numpy array; these are the topics of the next two sections.
+### Effecient Pass-by-Reference

-### Multidimensional Arrays and Pass-by-Reference
+When passing by non-const reference or pointer, we may edit Numpy arrays in-place.

-When passing by non-const reference or pointer, we may edit Numpy arrays in-place via Armadillo types.
 For example, take the following function:

 ```
 void set_to_zeros( arma::imat& m){